Justene Williams: Styles

-Williams first became known in the 1990s for her photography work.
+Williams first became known in the 1990s for her photography.
 Often her work during this time was produced using disposable cameras with shopping malls and retail displays as subjects, this has been linked to her work in retail during this time.
 Australian suburban life drew her attention during this time, including strip clubs and car shows.
 Later Williams staged more of her photographs.
 Stylistically, this early period in her career is distinctive for its lo-fi aesthetic with extensive use of blurring and distortion.

 After moving to the United States in 2005, where she was unable to work without a Green card, Williams' began to construct elaborate costumes in which she would perform in front of the camera.

 Elaborate and immersive installation artworks including video and sculpture are the dominant mode of her most recent work, as seen in her exhibitions The Curtain Breathed Deeply (2014) and Handbag Hammer Meditation (2015).

 References to modernism, especially Dada, occur frequently in her work.